isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 **Date: 26 June – 11 September**

 **Activity:**<br>
-Selection trials: School Based / Video Conference Interview:
+Selection trials: School Based / Video Conference Interview
 * Shortlisted applicants will be informed by the school on details of the interview and audition/skills assessment
 * Shortlisted applicants may submit video(s) of past performances/matches or photo(s) of their own works/creation (depending on the DSA talent area) prior to the video conference interview